Neck pain while reviewing payroll tax deductions

 General Rule #3 Paid Through Bank:

-Only payments made by cash or payments made through your bank account such as cheques, debits or ACH are reportable.
+Only payments made by cash or payments made through your bank account such as cheques, debits or direct bank transfer (ACH/debit) are reportable.
+Payments made by credit card or through payment apps like PayPal are reported by those processors on Form 1099-K (if thresholds are met).

 Exception to the Rules: